2020–2023 Minneapolis–Saint Paul racial unrest: Andrew Tekle Sundberg protests, July 14 & 16

 Andrew Tekle Sundberg, a 20-year-old Ethiopian American man, was shot and killed by Minneapolis police officers on July 14.

 At 9:30 p.m. on July 13 at an apartment building on the 900 block of 21st Avenue in the Seward neighborhood, Minneapolis police responded to reports of gunshots being fired from one apartment unit into another.
 Police who arrived at the scene observed more shots being fired through interior walls and evacuated the apartment building.
 A six-hour standoff ensued with Sundberg, the alleged assailant, who, according to police, also fired at officers.
 At about 4:30 a.m. on July 14, two police officer snipers fired their rifles, fatally wounding Sundberg.
 The shooting is under investigation.

 Activists and Sundberg's family held a vigil near the apartment building the evening of July 14.
 Another rally was held near the building on July 16.
 Family members, who retained civil rights attorneys Benjamin Crump and Jeff Storms, questioned why Sundberg was shot and sought release of police body camera footage.
 A woman whose apartment was shot up confronted Sundberg's family and activists during the July 16 demonstration.

 Sundberg's killing led to further mistrust between police and community activists, who questioned why police used deadly tactics to end the standoff.
 Public outrage gave way to protests in Minneapolis, but demonstrations were smaller than in the period after Floyd's murder.
-Hennepin County Attorney Michael Freeman concluded in a report released on December 21, 2022, that the officers' actions were legally justified and no charges would filed against them.
+Hennepin County Attorney Michael Freeman concluded in a report released on December 21, 2022, that the officers' actions were legally justified and no charges would be filed against them.

-Stevens House arson, August 30, September 20 & October 1

-The John Harrington Stevens House in the Minnehaha Falls Historic District was damaged by three arson attacks in 2022.
-The house, which dates to the mid-1800s, was named for John H. Stevens, an early settler in Minneapolis.
-The first fire, on August 30, heavily damaged the building's back side.
-The second fire, on September 20, affected part of the exterior.
-Initial work on renovations to repair damage from the first two fires was underway when another suspicious fire on October 1 burned the first and second floors and part of the roof.
-Local officials believed the three fires were deliberate and launched an investigation.